Alfred Nash Patterson

 It was Alfred Nash Patterson's singular achievement to imbue amateur singers with the consistency and high standard of professionals."
 Composer Daniel Pinkham was quoted as saying, "Bud's great contribution was to new music; for more than 20 years he was the most prominent local figure outside the universities who was doing anything for new music.
 He commissioned or premiered a large corpus of works; his performance of my St. Mark Passion was a milestone in my own career.
 Despite his own vivid performing personality, his devotion to the wishes of a young composer was absolutely selfless.

 A movement arose to perpetuate his legacy, spearheaded by a large group of singers from the several choruses he had led.
 Donors suggested that commissioning new choral works, building a library of choral music, festivals, tours, and workshops would be fitting projects for funding.
-This impulse led to the creation of the Alfred Nash Patterson Foundation, presently known as Choral Arts New England, which, among other activities, annually provides financial support to New England choruses and presents a lifetime achievement award to an exceptional New England choral conductor in memory of Alfred Nash Patterson.
+This impulse led to the creation of the Alfred Nash Patterson Foundation, presently known as Choral Arts New England, which, among other activities, annually provides financial support to New England choruses and presents a lifetime achievement award in Alfred Nash Patterson's memory to individuals who have made exceptional contributions to choral singing and its culture within New England.

 See also the Wikipedia article on Alfred Nash Patterson.